Cocycle superrigidity from higher rank lattices to $\mathrm{Out}(F_N)$: Introduction

-The difficulty in constructing the barycenter map comes from the lack of local finiteness of the free factor graph: hyperbolicity of this graph allows to associate to every triple of points in the boundary a bounded region of the graph, but this bounded region is still infinite.
-To bypass this difficulty, we take advantage of the local compactness of Outer space, and build the \emph{barycenter} of three pairwise inequivalent arational trees in the boundary by looking at pencils of geodesics between them, as studied by Bestvina and Reynolds in \cite{BR}.
+The first difficulty comes from the lack of local finiteness of the free factor graph: hyperbolicity of this graph allows to associate to every triple of points in the boundary a bounded region of the graph, but this bounded region is still infinite.
+When working in the non-relative setting (i.e.\ with $\Out(F_N)$ and not with the stabilizer of the conjugacy class of a free factor), we can take advantage of the structure of Outer space as a locally finite simplicial complex (with missing faces), and build the \emph{barycenter} of three pairwise inequivalent arational trees in the boundary by looking at pencils of geodesics between them, as studied by Bestvina and Reynolds in \cite{BR}.

-However, more work is required to also extend this construction to a relative setting, where the corresponding Outer space is no longer locally compact.
-Working in a relative setting is crucial even when $\Lambda=\Out(F_N)$, because when running the inductive arguments, stabilizers of points in $\bbD$ are subgroups of $\Out(F_N)$ that preserve the conjugacy class of a proper free factor.
+The second difficulty arises in the relative setting, because in this case, the corresponding Outer space itself is a locally infinite simplicial complex (with missing faces).
+As before, given a triple of pairwise inequivalent relative arational trees, the pencils of geodesics between them allow to construct a compact subset of the relative unprojectivized Outer space.
+In general, a compact set $K$ may intersect infinitely many simplices, but a covolume argument enables us to extract a non-empty canonical finite set of simplices: more precisely, we show that the subset of $K$ made of trees of maximal covolume and minimal number of $F_N$-orbits of edges always meets only finitely many simplices.

-Our general setting is the following.
-Let $H_1,\dots,H_p$ be countable groups, let $F_r$ be a free group of rank $r$, and let The group $\Out(H,\{H_i\})$ made of outer automorphisms of $H$ that preserve the conjugacy classes of all subgroups $H_i$ acts on a \emph{relative free factor graph} $\FF$, whose Gromov boundary $\partial_\infty\FF$ was described in \cite{GH} in terms of a notion of \emph{relatively arational trees}.
+In fact, our arguments are phrased in the following more general setting.
+Let $H_1,\dots,H_p$ be countable groups, let $F_r$ be a free group of rank $r$, and let Let $\calf=\{[H_1],\dots,[H_p]\}$ be the set of conjugacy classes of these subgroups in $H$.
+The group $\Out(H,\calf)$ made of outer automorphisms of $H$ that preserve the conjugacy classes of each subgroup $H_i$ acts on a \emph{relative free factor graph} $\FF$, whose Gromov boundary $\partial_\infty\FF$ was described in \cite{GH} in terms of a notion of \emph{relatively arational trees}.

-\begin{theointro} Let $H_1,\dots,H_p$ be countable groups, let $F_r$ be a free group of rank $r$, and let There exists a Borel $\Out(H,\{H_i\})$-equivariant map assigning to every triple of pairwise distinct points in $\partial_\infty\FF$ a finite set of free splittings of $(H,\{H_i\})$. \end{theointro}
+\begin{theointro} Let $H_1,\dots,H_p$ be countable groups, let $F_r$ be a free group of rank $r$, and let There exists a Borel $\Out(H,\calf)$-equivariant map assigning to every triple of pairwise distinct points in $\partial_\infty\FF$ a nonempty finite set of free splittings of $(H,\calf)$. \end{theointro}

-As before, the proof goes by associating to every such triple of trees a bounded region $Y$ of the relative Outer space.
-But because the relative Outer space is not locally compact, we then need an additional trick to associate to $Y$ a finite set of simplices in Outer space: the idea is to show that the subset of $Y$ made of trees of maximal covolume and minimal number of $H$-orbits of edges always meets ony finitely many simplices of the relative Outer space.